salesforce/rules_spring/springboot/deps_filter_rules/deps_filter_disable_transitives.md

 # `deps_filter_disable_transitives` Rule
 ## Overview
-The `deps_filter_disable_transitives` rule lets you control transitive dependencies in your project.
-It disables the resolution of transitive dependencies for specific dependencies, which is useful when you need to exclude problematic transitive dependencies, similar to [this](https://docs.gradle.org/current/userguide/resolution_rules.html#sec:disabling-resolution-transitive-dependencies) Gradle's transitive dependencies resolution rule.
+The `deps_filter_disable_transitives` rule gives you control over transitive dependencies by disabling their resolution for specific dependencies.
+Inspired by [Gradle's transitive dependency resolution rule](https://docs.gradle.org/current/userguide/resolution_rules.html#sec:disabling-resolution-transitive-dependencies), it’s useful for excluding problematic dependencies from your project.

 ## Rule Definition
 This rule filters out transitives of the specified dependencies and JARs from the compile-time and runtime dependencies.

 ```
 deps_filter_disable_transitives(